rnayabed/taurus/docs/create-a-project.md

 ...
 ```

-If you are on windows, you can use any terminal with serial support.
+If you are on Windows, you can use any terminal with serial support.